 The DSM-IV defines several habit disorders which youth experience; these are outlined in Table 1.
 It should be noted that all tic disorders require an onset before age 18, TTM excepted.
-Again, as previously noted, SP is not included because it is not a DSM-IV diagnosis.
+Again, as previously noted, SP is not included in this Table because it is not a DSM-IV diagnosis.